Main Content Anchor

 If these eligibility requirements apply to you, before getting a work licence, you still must:

 • Apply to the court at the time you are convicted, and before the court orders that you are disqualified from driving.
-(You can not apply for a work licence on a later date after you have been convicted and sentenced)
+(You cannot apply for a work licence on a later date after you have been convicted and sentenced)

 • Show the court that: